 We extended this typographic diversity throughout the annual, marrying typefaces that would normally be at odds with each other and producing surprisingly harmonious results.
 And to reincorporate our love for street art, we commissioned charcoal caricatures for every judge of the year's competition.

 - Custom TypographyIn the spirit of our diabolical experiment, the Mucca team designed two bespoke typefaces for use throughout the annual.
-The first, Mucca Athenian, was inspired by a typeface used on the cover of a midcentury brochure unearthed from the TDC Archives.
-The second typeface, Mucca Zanna, reinterprets a sample of eccentric Victorian calligraphy that a contemporary street letterer in Central Park would surely appreciate.
+The first, Mucca Athenian, was inspired by a typeface found on the cover of a midcentury brochure unearthed from the TDC Archives.
+The second typeface, Mucca Zanna, reinterprets a sample of eccentric Victorian calligraphy that a street letterer in Central Park would surely appreciate.